Professors: Heath, Hecker (Chair), Henderson, Jennings, Lipscomb, Svec, P. Thomas

-Candidates are required to pass the Praxis II, Subject Assessments/Specialty Tests and Principles of Learning and Teaching Tests (PLT), administered by the Educational Testing Service.
-Passing scores must be on file at Furman before a recommendation for a teaching license can be made.
+Candidates are required to pass the Praxis Subject Assessments, and Principles of Learning and Teaching Tests (PLT), administered by the Educational Testing Service.
+Passing scores must be on file at Furman before a recommendation for a teaching certificate can be made.

 Admission and Performance Assessment

-In order to be admitted into the Teacher Education program, applicants must:
+Admission requirements for the graduate level M.A.T. are detailed in the graduate catalog.
+In order to be admitted into the Teacher Education program offered at the undergraduate level, applicants must:

-- meet minimum scores mandated by the South Carolina State Board of Education on pre-professional skills tests (PRAXIS Core) in reading, mathematics, and writing,
+- meet minimum scores mandated by the South Carolina State Department of Education on pre-professional skills tests (PRAXIS Core) in reading, mathematics, and writing

-- obtain recommendations from the major department (for PK-12 and secondary candidates only)
+- obtain recommendations from the major department (for grades PK-12 and 9-12 secondary candidates only)

 - receive clearance based on reports from Student Life and Academic Affairs (undergraduate students only)

-Continuation in the Teacher Education program is based on periodic performance assessments.
-The faculty has the responsibility to both the public and the profession to award a degree or licensure only when the candidate has demonstrated a satisfactory level of professional knowledge, skills, and dispositions as judged by the program faculty.
+Continuation in the Teacher Education program is based on periodic performance assessments (transition points).
+The faculty has the responsibility to both the public and the profession to award a degree and/or recommended that certificates be issued only when candidates have demonstrated a satisfactory level of professional knowledge, skills, and dispositions as judged by the program faculty.
 Further, candidates must exhibit integrity and character consistent with the Standards of Conduct for South Carolina Educators as set forth by the South Carolina Department of Education and the standards of ethical principles established by appropriate professional associations.